 Are there many job opportunities for Disaster Managers?

 Yes, and Stenden South Africa offers the first degree of this kind in the world.
 Therefore, having the BBA Disaster Management Degree will set graduates apart from other applicants in this field.
 The course aims at fulfilling the requirements of management positions in organizations with service and disaster as their essential function, or as an important part of the complete organization.

 Where could I work as a Disaster Manager once I have qualified?

 There are many opportunities available to graduates.
 Most will find employment in the NGO sector internationally, such as the various sections of the United Nations, but there are also opportunities to work at local and regional Disaster Management Centres in South Africa and overseas.

 What subjects will I study as part of my Disaster Management Degree at Stenden South Africa?

 Logistics Management, English Communication, Strategic Management, Disaster Management Operations, Financial Management, Human Resource Management, Project Management, Spanish Communication, French Communication, Project Cycle Management, Disaster Management Planning and Implementation, Research Methods, Field Research, Managing Climate Change and its Effects.
 You will also be able to choose two electives from the following specializations in your third year of study: Peace Building and Conflict Resolution, Community Building and Risk/Vulnerability Reduction, Food Security in Africa, Climate Change, Severe Weather, Extreme Events and Disasters, International Protocol and Diplomacy (in Thailand).

-The internship is a 10-month internship, where the student will work at an establishment that the student has been placed at.
-During this time you will gain valuable work-based experience in a disaster management work area, thereby providing you with a competitive advantage when seeking employment after you have graduated.
+This is a 10-month internship, where the student will work at an establishment where he or she has been placed at.
+During this time, you will gain valuable work-based experience in a disaster management work area, thereby providing you with a competitive advantage when seeking employment after you have graduated.

 Is Disaster Management the same as Emergency Management?